Kate Upton: Personal life

-Upton is Christian, and has said that her belief in God is important to her.
+Upton is Christian, and has stated that her belief in God is important to her.
 During a photo shoot, someone joked about a cross necklace she wore, saying, "Why are you wearing a cross?
 Like you would be religious", then took the necklace from her to do the shoot.
 Upton stated about the incident: "I was really affected by that.
 The whole thing made me realize that I do want a cross with me, at all times."
 As a result, Upton had a cross tattooed on the inside of her finger.

 In 2014, nude photographs of Upton and several other female celebrities were illegally leaked to the Internet.

-Upton started dating then Detroit Tigers (and now New York Mets) baseball pitcher Justin Verlander in early 2014, and they were engaged in 2016.
-On November 4, 2017 the couple married in Tuscany, Italy.
-They have a daughter who was born in November 2018.
+Upton started dating then-Detroit Tigers pitcher Justin Verlander in early 2014, and they were engaged in 2016.
+In 2017, the couple married in Tuscany, Italy.
+They have a daughter, born in 2018, and a son, born in 2025.

-For several years, Upton owned a boxer dog named Harley.
-He died in September 2021.